 Four Corners Eye Clinic also offers the following advanced technology lenses and laser surgery options.
 These options will incur the following additional costs over and above the “base fee” for your cataract surgery:

-If cataracts are left untreated, they may completely prevent light from entering the eye and lead to total blindness.
-In fact, cataracts are the leading cause of blindness worldwide, according to the U.S. Centers for Disease Control.
+If left untreated, cataracts may completely prevent light from entering the eye and lead to total blindness.
+In fact, according to the U.S. Centers for Disease Control, cataracts are the leading cause of blindness worldwide.

 While patient experiences vary, most are fully recovered within 4 to 6 weeks.